 Securing employment or training, and the ability to rebuild a life after committing an offence, is crucial to breaking the cycle of offending.
 Effective spent convictions legislation has a major role to play in removing barriers to the reintegration of former offenders and prisoners who have demonstrated that they have moved on from past offending behaviour.

-For information on whether the Spent Convictions legislation passed in February 2016 will apply to you when it is in force (estimated as early April 2016), please contact the Department of Justice - contact details here.
+For information on whether the Spent Convictions legislation signed into law in February 2016 will apply to you when in operation (estimated as early April 2016), please contact the Department of Justice - contact details here.

 Under Section 258 of the Children Act 2001, offences committed by those under eighteen years of age can be expunged from the record once certain conditions are met.
 See here.